-A Bible lesson that will show kids the real meaning of
+Use this Bible lesson to show kids the real meaning of Thanksgiving.

 Read aloud Matthew 5:10-12.

 Ask: What do these verses say about persecution?
 What is persecution?